secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/education-services/devsecopswithduolab2.md

 ---
-title: "DevSecOps with GitLab Duo - Hands-On Lab: Getting Started with GitLab Duo"
+title: "DevSecOps with GitLab Duo - Hands-On Lab: Code Generation with GitLab Duo"
-description: "This Hands-On Guide walks you through using GitLab Duo to generate code."
+description: "This Hands-On Guide walks you through using GitLab Duo to generate and explain code."
 ---

 > Estimated time to complete: 30 minutes